 Driving past 70: Renewing a driving licence and more

-9. Driving in the outside lane of the motorway
+9. Driving in the middle or outside lane of the motorway

 It is an offence to drive in the outside lane of a motorway when you are towing a trailer or caravan.
 The only exceptions are when you are overtaking an exceptionally wide vehicle, or if you are only doing so in an emergency situation.